Salary Arbitration Eligibles | Federal News Network

 SAN DIEGO (8) — Zach Davies, rhp; Austin Hedges, c; Dinelson Lamet, rhp; Manuel Margot, of; Luis Perdomo, rhp; Hunter Renfroe, of; Matt Strahm, lhp; Kirby Yates, rhp.

-WASHINGTON (4) — Roenis Elías, lhp; Joe Ross, rhp; Michael Taylor, of; Trea Turner, ss.
+WASHINGTON (3) — Roenis Elías, lhp; Joe Ross, rhp; Trea Turner, ss.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.